Deepfake: Video

+Beyond automated detection, viewers can rely on context and perceptual cues to identify deep fake content.
+Studies have found that viewers can note inconsistencies with body language, facial features, lighting and audio to mouth movement.
+These are some ways to identify inauthentic content, but these are not always the most reliable ways to determine whether or not the content is real.
+Evidence suggests that in natural viewing conditions, viewers are not more likely to recognize deep fake videos over authentic videos.
+Using content warnings has shown mixed results, where the warnings did not improve the accuracy of detection and also resulted in some individuals incorrectly judging videos as deep fake.

 Another team led by Wael AbdAlmageed with Visual Intelligence and Multimedia Analytics Laboratory (VIMAL) of the Information Sciences Institute at the University Of Southern California developed two generations of deepfake detectors based on convolutional neural networks.
 The first generation used recurrent neural networks to spot spatio-temporal inconsistencies to identify visual artifacts left by the deepfake generation process.
 The algorithm achieved 96% accuracy on FaceForensics++, the only large-scale deepfake benchmark available at that time.
 The second generation used end-to-end deep networks to differentiate between artifacts and high-level semantic facial information using two-branch networks.
-The first branch propagates color information while the other branch suppresses facial content and amplifies low-level frequencies using Laplacian of Gaussian (LoG).
-Further, they included a new loss function that learns a compact representation of bona fide faces, while dispersing the representations (i.e. features) of deepfakes.
-VIMAL's approach showed state-of-the-art performance on FaceForensics++ and Celeb-DF benchmarks, and on 16 March 2022 (the same day of the release), was used to identify the deepfake of Volodymyr Zelensky out-of-the-box without any retraining or knowledge of the algorithm with which the deepfake was created.
+The first branch propagates colour information while the other branch suppresses facial content and amplifies low-level frequencies using Laplacian of Gaussian (LoG).

 Other techniques suggest that blockchain could be used to verify the source of the media.
 For instance, a video might have to be verified through the ledger before it is shown on social media platforms.
 With this technology, only videos from trusted sources would be approved, decreasing the spread of possibly harmful deepfake media.

 Digitally signing of all video and imagery by cameras and video cameras, including smartphone cameras, was suggested to fight deepfakes.
 That allows tracing every photograph or video back to its original owner that can be used to pursue dissidents.

 One easy way to uncover deepfake video calls consists in asking the caller to turn sideways.

+In April 2026, Zoom partnered with Tools for Humanity to introduce "World ID Deep Face," a real-time verification feature that confirms whether a video call participant is human by cross-referencing an Orb-captured biometric signature, an on-device Face Auth selfie, and live video frames.
+Verified participants display a "Verified Human" badge during the call.
+The feature was aimed at regulated industries such as finance and healthcare, where confirming a caller's identity in real time helps guard against deepfake-based impersonation.